-- G When 24 VAC is placed on the G terminal the control will energize the indoor blower by the FAN CIR terminal with NO delay.
+G - When 24 VAC is placed on the G terminal the control will energize the indoor blower by the FAN CIR terminal with NO delay.
 When the 24 VAC signal has been removed from the G terminal, the indoor blower will be de-energized with NO delay.
 If there is a call for heat (24 VAC on the W terminal) while 24 VAC is present on the G terminal, the control will energize the pump, valve and boiler and the indoor fan motor will be de-energized.
 The indoor fan motor will be energized by the LOW terminal after the selected ON delay.
 When the call for heat has been satisfied, the control will de-energize the valve, pump and boiler and the indoor fan motor will switch to the FAN CIR speed terminal after the selected OFF delay.
 If there is a call for cooling while there is 24 VAC on the G terminal, the control will switch the indoor blower speed to the HI terminal.
-When the call for cooling has been satisfied, the control will switch the indoor blower back to the FAN CIR speed. - W When 24 VAC is present on the W terminal, the control will energize the pump, valve and boiler and the indoor fan will be energized by the LOW terminal after the selected ON delay.
+When the call for cooling has been satisfied, the control will switch the indoor blower back to the FAN CIR speed.

+W - When 24 VAC is present on the W terminal, the control will energize the pump, valve and boiler and the indoor fan will be energized by the LOW terminal after the selected ON delay.
 When the call for heat has been satisfied, the control will de-energize the valve, pump and boiler and the indoor fan motor will be deenergized after the selected OFF delay.

 FR - The FR terminal energizes the control board freeze protection.
 The freeze protection switch is secured to the water coil.
 The two white wires are connected to the R terminal and to the FR terminal on the control board.
 When the temperature of the coil is below 38°F, the freeze protection switch closes and sends 24 VAC to the FR terminal.
-The control will energize the pump, valve, boiler, and indoor fan motor on the LOW speed terminal.
+The control will energize the pump, valve and boiler.
+The control will not energize the indoor fan motor even when there is a call for heat with 24 VAC on the W terminal.
 When the water temperature has risen above 42°F, the freeze protection switch will open.
-The control will de-energize the pump, valve, boiler, and the LOW speed terminal providing there is not a call for heat.
-If there is a call for heat at the time FR is de-energized, the pump, valve, and boiler will remain ON and the control will keep the LOW speed terminal energized.
+The control will de-energize the pump, valve and boiler, if there is not a call for heat.
+If there is a call for heat at the time FR is de-energized, the pump, valve and boiler will remain ON and the control will energize the indoor fan motor with the LOW terminal after the selected ON delay.